 A photo posted by Headless Horseman Hayrides (@h5hayride) on

 For nearly a quarter of a decade, Headless Horseman Hayride and Haunted Houses (or just H5 for short) has been bringing thrills and chills to New York’s Hudson Valley.
-A leader in the haunted attraction industry, H5 is spread across 45 acres and routinely employees over 300 people each Halloween season.
+A leader in the haunted attraction industry, H5 is spread across 45 acres and routinely employs over 300 people each Halloween season.
 Why so much space and personnel?
 Because H5 is home to a hayride, corn maze, and FIVE different haunted houses…all of which feature elaborate and detailed costumes, makeup, special effects, and illusions that are changed every year.

-Designed to give visitors the sense of being transported to another world, Netherworld was founded by veterans of the television and film industry – which explains its reputation for detailed makeup, unique monsters, and impressive stunt work.
+Designed to give visitors the sense of being transported to another world, Netherworld was founded by veterans of the television and film industry — which explains its reputation for detailed makeup, unique monsters, and impressive stunt work.
 A self-guided experience, the Atlanta attraction is routinely cited as one of the best haunted houses in the United States and draws visitors from all over the country.
-If you don’t feel like waiting in line, shell $55 for a speed pass

 House of Torment